-Technology in 2015 offers a number of ways to be a motivational teaching aid.
+Technology offers a number of ways to be a motivational teaching aid.
 It’s a very flexible and customisable tool and can provide incredibly varied ways to expand learning experiences.

 The testing of knowledge and understanding of what has taken place in a lesson can be achieved through a good mix of written and verbal feedback, question and answer sessions, written or verbal tests or self-reflective activities and projects such as diaries.
 Technology adds another layer to be able to assess the levels of understanding and can provide very personalised results.